feyman2016/michaellancaster/_posts/2015-01-11-javascript-data-structure-algorithms-series-ep3-lists.markdown

 - `length` number of elements in the list
 - `find` an element in the list and return the position of the element
 - `contains` an element in the list return boolean
-- `front` set current position to first element in the list
+- `head` set current position to first element in the list
-- `end` set current position to last element in the list
+- `tail` set current position to last element in the list
 - `prev` set the current position one step left of the current position, no change if already at beginning
 - `next` set the current position one step right of the current position, no change if already at end
 - `moveTo` move current position to specified position